-One particular wall off of 16th street and Indiana happens to change every month for LIVE! on The Plaza and every month different artists comes to paint over the 54′ wall.
-Then during the Plaza District Festival, Plaza Walls Mural Expo changes out the murals in the alley.
+One particular wall off of 16th street and Indiana happens to change for LIVE! on The Plaza.
+Every few months different artists come to paint over the 54-foot wall.
+Then during the Plaza District Festival/Plaza Walls Mural Expo, nearly all of the murals get changed out throughout the district.

 4200 N. Western Avenue, Oklahoma City – South wall of VZD’s Restaurant and Bar

 The inspiration behind Red Tail Halk was to show an Oklahoma icon as a spirit guide with a message of change.
 Jason Pawley utilized motion and orientation to project the wisdom of seeing situations from a higher perspective.

 Sheridan Avenue Underpass by EK Gaylord, Oklahoma City